 FSANZ has completed a comprehensive safety assessment of food derived from corn line DAS-59122-7 as required under the Food Standards Australia New Zealand Act 1999 (the FSANZ Act).
-The assessment included consideration of: (i) the genetic modification to the plant; (ii) the safety of any transferred antibiotic resistance genes; (iii) the potential toxicity and allergenicity of any new proteins; and (iv) the composition and nutritional adequacy of the food, including whether there had been any unintended changes.
+The assessment included consideration of: (i) the genetic modification to the plant; (ii) the potential toxicity and allergenicity of any new proteins; and (iii) the composition and nutritional adequacy of the food, including whether there had been any unintended changes.